 Coverage issues

 In section 3 we mentioned that survey data are suspected to be biased.
 The magnitude of this bias in Switzerland, however, is unknown.
 Strategies to handle this kind of bias are discussed in the literature (Särndal et al., 2003), but require a register for every unit, that is proportional to income.
-Up to date no such register exists for Switzerland Müller and Schoch 2014, 43).
+Up to date no such register exists for Switzerland (Müller and Schoch 2014, 43).
 Currently used micro datasets, which are used for official publications concerning inequality in Switzerland (SILC and HABE) are furthermore confronted with a constructed coverage problem, because these surveys rely on the phone register, which excludes households not having a registered connection.

 The concerns of incomplete coverage are different with tax data.
 Essentially every permanent resident in Switzerland over 18 years of age (respectively 20 years of age prior to 1996) is taxed on a yearly base (or every two years before the change of the tax system).
 Theoretically this leads to a full representation of the adult population of Switzerland and a complete coverage of the income distribution.
-This includes a separation of normal cases, which embrace the majority of taxpayers, and the special cases, which cover (not only) foreign nationals living in Switzerland but with a yearly or any other temporary resident permit only.
-Most important this includes high net wealth individuals taxed according to their expenditures.
-Special attention has to be paid to tax units with none or very low incomes.
-Even though they have to hand in a tax return, their income does not show up in the statistics if their income after deductions falls below 15’000 CHF and they are therefore not taxed with direct federal taxes.
-This is possible for normal and special cases alike.
-From 1995/1996 until 2010 the number of non-taxed units is reported, but not for the years before.
-Dell et al. (2007) try to estimate the fraction of non-taxed by comparing the reported numbers of tax units to census reports about the number of adult population.
-According to their estimations this fraction drops from 94% in 1993/1994 to 63% back in 1945/46.
+Practically, however, tax data distinguishes several subgroups and for some time periods information on certain groups are missing.
+This can lead to an incomplete representation of the population.
+First, tax data distinguishes normal and special cases.
+Normal cases embrace the majority of taxpayers and are tax units residing in Switzerland without foreign source income and being liable to taxation all year long.
+Special cases cover mainly foreign nationals living and having income in Switzerland but with a yearly or any other temporary resident permit only.
+Second, tax statistic separate between those who actually pay taxes and those with an income below a certain threshold that leads to an exemption of direct federal taxes.
+While information on taxed normal cases is easier available, information on special cases and non-taxed are not always complete.

 An other source of incomplete coverage within tax data is tax evasion.
-Non-fillers are minor problem, because in Switzerland non-fillers show up in the tax-statistics either way, as long as they are registered.
+Non-fillers are a minor problem, because in Switzerland non-fillers show up in the tax-statistics either way, as long as they are registered.
 This person gets an imputed income based on an older tax return and information given by employers.
 Only non-registered non-fillers are not in the records.
 Not negligible is the circumstance, that individuals misreport incomes.
 Feld and Frey (2006) examine the role of tax evasion in Switzerland by calculating the difference of the national accounts measures of primary income and the income reported to the tax authorities.
 They can show, that the average level of income tax evasion from 1965 to 1995 varies between 13% and 35%.
 They suggest that evasion is heavily driven by capital income tax evasion.

 When focusing on the available tax statistics, we can distinguish three coverage issues where it is empirically possible, to see their relevance for inequality analysis.
-First, we compare tax income distribution to survey data, to see if tax data covers income at extremes more reliable than survey data (5.4.1), then we show that the inclusion or exclusion of special cases can have a substantial impact on the assessment of income inequality (5.4.2).
+First, we compare the tax income distribution to survey data, to see if tax data covers extreme incomes more reliable than survey data (5.4.1), then we show that the inclusion or exclusion of special cases can have a substantial impact on the assessment of income inequality (5.4.2).
 Lastly we show (5.4.3) how strong inequality is affected by neglecting those subjects, who aren’t taxed.